SENDCo: Mrs A Duda and Mrs C Hingston

 Arrangements for supporting children in moving between phases of education

-We recognise that 'moving on' can be difficult for a child with SEN and are committed to working in partnership with children, families and other providers to ensure that any transition is as smooth as possible.
+We recognise that 'moving on' can be difficult for a child with SEND and are committed to working in partnership with children, families and other providers to ensure that any transition is as smooth as possible.

 - Initial contact is made with the setting previously attended and with the parents, as soon as we are notified that a pupil is transferring into our school.